Ed-Fi-Alliance-OSS/Ed-Fi-Kafka-Connect/SECURITY.md

 1. Static Application Security Testing (SAST) using [CodeQL](https://codeql.github.com/).
-   * Note: we only run CodeQL when C# files are modified.
-Thus a pull request only dealing with Docker files, or markdown files, for example, will not execute CodeQL.
-One impact: this repository gets a score of 9 out of 10 in the OpenSSF Scorecard due to some pull requests not having a SAST execution.
 2. Dependency review and analysis using [Dependabot](https://docs.github.com/en/code-security/dependabot/working-with-dependabot) (nightly review of the `main` branch) and